HexaCluster/pg_dbms_metadata/README.md

 ## [Description](#description)

-This PostgreSQL extension provide compatibility with the DBMS_METADATA Oracle package's API to fetch DDL.
+This PostgreSQL extension provide compatibility with the DBMS_METADATA Oracle package's API to extract DDL.
+This extension only supports DDL extraction through GET_xxx functions.
+Support to FETCH_xxx functions and XML support is not added.
 The following stored procedures are implemented:

-* `GET_DDL()` Fetches DDL of specified object.
+* `GET_DDL()` Extracts DDL of specified object.
-* `GET_DEPENDENT_DDL()` Fetches DDL of all dependent objects of specified type for a specified base object.
+* `GET_DEPENDENT_DDL()` Extracts DDL of all dependent objects of specified type for a specified base object.

 ## [Installation](#installation)